JosephTLyons/Strip-Newlines/README.md

 * Strange new bug that shows when running code - it causes some lines to indent
 * Certain edge cases will cause the stripping to not work correctly
 * Minimum value (0) may still allow for values below 0 - unsure.
-* Text is randomly highlighted when using the right-click context menu to strip newlines.

 ## TODO: